Emmys 2020: 14 things to know, from Zendaya’s historic win to a record-breaking ‘Schitt’s Creek’ sweep

 10. Tyler Perry’s career honor

-The Governors Award honors extraordinary contributions made to the television industry, and this year’s was given to multi-hyphenate Tyler Perry (and his foundation).
+The Governors Award honors extraordinary contributions made to the television industry, and this year’s was given to multihyphenate Tyler Perry (and his foundation).
 Oprah Winfrey and Chris Rock introduced Perry in a video montage ahead of his acceptance speech, pointing out the racial and financial obstacles he overcame to achieve success.

 “When he did a film, we did a film,” Winfrey said, “because Tyler ensured Black people would be represented in front of and behind the camera.”